 Photo credit: Kimberly Park

 Dish Society makes it easy to build custom Paleo (or Whole 30) compliant plates at breakfast, brunch, lunch and dinner.
 Some menu items can be tweaked slightly to make them Paleo compliant, but here are your best options to stay Paleo true.
 The “Farmers Plate” is your choice of a protein and two sides or three veggie sides.
 For your protein, you can choose shrimp, 44 Farms steak, salmon or pork loin.
-Sides include bacon brussels sprouts, seasonal fruit or seasonal veggies.
+Sides include bacon brussel sprouts, seasonal fruit or seasonal veggies.
 If you stop by during brunch, build your own omelet with cage-free eggs and your choice of add-ins.